eigenreza/agentic-financial-risk-assistant/docs/responsible_ai.md

 ## 7. Data handling

 - The system processes only the data the user uploads or selects.
 No data is transmitted to external servers beyond the LLM API call.
 - The LLM API receives the user's question and the agent's tool outputs.
-Raw price series are not sent to the LLM — only the computed statistical results.
+Raw price series are not sent to the LLM, only the computed statistical results.
 - No user data is stored between sessions.
 - Synthetic sample data is generated with a fixed random seed (42) for full reproducibility.
 It does not represent real market data.